LukeA4591/WineWise/README.md

 - Adding wines (manually or imported CSV Files)
 - Deleting wines
 - Bulk viewing wines
-- Viewing all reported reviews with options to unflag (unreport) or delete them
+- Viewing all reported reviews with options to un-flag (un-report) or delete them

 For Kiosk Users:
 - Browsing and filtering provided wines
-- More indepth views of wine details
+- More in-depth views of wine details
 - Leaving reviews for wines
 - Viewing all reviews for a wine
 - Reporting invalid reviews